 Red, green, and blue are called the three primary colors of light.
-You can create any color by adjusting the light of these three colors appropriately.
+By combining the three colors of light properly, you can create any color.

 Color and Eye Recognition